-Our MSc Finance has a unique emphasis on quantitative and analytical techniques.
+Our MSc Finance master's has a unique emphasis on quantitative and analytical techniques.
 You’ll develop and use real industry skills and gain a competitive edge with employers.
 There’s a strong focus on the latest practices and research that you’ll learn with essential theory.
 Prepare to succeed in rapidly changing and complex financial environments.

 Through this course, you'll learn insights into the future of finance from our academics who have extensive professional experience.
 They are also leading and active researchers.
 This will help you develop skills that employers want, and will advance your career in industry, government, or research.

 - management decisions and value creation

 On our master of finance UK we’ll teach you advanced stock market analysis, corporate finance, and portfolio management.
 You'll also have an unusual opportunity to study behavioural finance.
 This will let you explore the behavioural biases that can affect financial decision making in uncertain environments.

 You’ll also use your skills and have real industry experience through:

 - access to industry software

 - weekly research update seminars